JhonyBravoX/Discord-Bots/README.md

 To remove seconds from time then remove this :%S from line 41 and 48.

+For disloud.com add discloud.config file.

+If you are using discloud.com then also make these files in zip.

 For any kind of help message me at JHONY BRAVO #0001 on Discord.